-MEDEX maintains and cultivates a substantial pool of potential sites and preceptors throughout the WWAMI region, and expects students to travel during the clinical phase of training.
+MEDEX maintains and cultivates a substantial pool of potential sites and preceptors throughout the WWAMI region, and expects students to travel during the clinical phase of their education.
 Students entering into their clinical year can expect several exciting and educational experiences while rotating through our five-state service region.
 The clinical year is made up of seven rotations and all students are required to participate in each rotation.
 The core clinical placement, called the preceptorship, runs for four months in a family medicine environment.
 The six one-month exposures are known as clerkships.
 The clerkships are further broken down into the required rotations: behavioral medicine, emergency medicine, general surgery, inpatient internal medicine, and underserved populations; and one elective.
 Students will either begin the clinical phase with their preceptorship, or it will be their last rotation of the year.
 There are multiple factors that are taken into consideration when deciding on the order a student completes these rotations.

 Primary care and family medicine lie at the heart of the MEDEX mission.
 Because of this, we devote a sizable portion of time to this rotation.
 This preceptorship stresses ambulatory primary care with an emphasis on common problems, biopsychosocial issues, preventive care, and introduction to the role of the primary care medical provider.
 Students may be placed in community clinics, large systems, stand-alone individual provider offices, and small multi-caregiver practices.
 During their time in this rotation, they will acquire the skills needed to diagnose and treat their patients using office, hospital, home, or community resources.